indrajitpuc28/Design-and-Implementation-of-a-4-DOF-Pick-and-Place-Robot/README.md

-import pypandoc

-readme_text = """# 🤖 4-DOF Pick and Place Robotic Arm
+🤖 4-DOF Pick and Place Robotic Arm
 **Low-Cost | Arduino-Based | Bluetooth Controlled**

 A functional, low-budget **4-DOF articulated robotic arm** designed for simple industrial operations such as gripping, lifting, placing, and releasing objects.
 Built using easily available components, this system aims to make basic automation accessible for small-scale industries and educational purposes.